EsoCloudKing/PROJECT-02-Cloud-Soc-Lab-with-SIEM-Sentinel/README.md

 - **Step 3:** Analytics rule creation

-- **Step 4: Created a Watchlist for Log Enrichment and Finding Location Data of any suspeted Attacker**
+- **Step 4: Created a Watchlist for log enrichment and geolocation analysis to identify and track suspected attackers.**

 When I queried the SecurityEvent logs in the Log Analytics Workspace; there is no location data, only IP address, which we can use to derive the location data.
 So i imported a pre-downloaded geoip spreadsheet (as a “Sentinel Watchlist”) which contains geographic information for each block of IP addresses which is about 54,000 rows.